ezzing/3DLayout-documentation/3-Communication.md

         areaOffsetMCoords: array containing offseted area vertices coordinates in meters (with origin in the building center) ,
         wallSizes: size in meters for each area wall,
         wallAzimuth: azimuthal angle for the external area wall,
-        power: total power of the area.
+        power: total power of the area,
+        subareas: an array of subareas in the area
+    }

+each subarea in the subareas array contains:

+    {
+        id: the subarea id,
+        name: the subarea name
     }

 #### getModuleInfoByArea